seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 >This is the first article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
 This client was inspired by [Christian Lück](https://twitter.com/another_clue)  and his [php-redis-react](https://github.com/clue/php-redis-react) library.

-Before writing code we should think about our client's API: how we are going to use it, what methods it is going to have.
+Before writing any code we should think about our client's API:

+- How we are going to use it.
+- What methods it is going to have.

 The client is going to be used in ReactPHP asynchronous ecosystem, so I'm going to provide a promise-based interface for it (every method returns a promise).
-Also we are building a streaming client.
-Under the hood we will open a socket connection and use it as a stream.
-The client itself will be a wrapper over this binary stream communication.
+Also, we are building a streaming client.
+Under the hood, we will open a socket connection and use it as a stream.
+The client itself will be a wrapper on this binary stream communication.
 That means that it is our job to manually parse Memcached protocol to write and read data with sockets.
 So, having all of this in mind, let's start.

-## Cleint Factory
+## Client Factory
 Our client has two dependencies:
 - a stream, which represents a binary socket connection between client and server
 - some Memcached protocol parser to create requests and parse responses.

-So, we need some how to build and pass these dependencies to the client.
+So, we need somehow to build and pass these dependencies to the client.
 The best option for it will be a factory.
 The factory creates dependencies and then uses them to create a client.
 The first dependency is a streaming socket connection.
-ReactPHP Socket Component has `Connector` class which allows to create streaming connections.
-The connector itself depends on the event loop, so it will be passed as a dependency to the factory:
+[ReactPHP Socket Component](https://reactphp.org/socket/) has `Connector` class which can be used to create streaming connections.
+The connector itself depends on the event loop, so it will be passed to the factory as a dependency:

 {% highlight php %}
 <?php